-Treble TR was founded in 1981 by Jim Smith, an ex-Showband player, and broadcast to Dublin on both FM and medium wave.
-The strange name came from its main transmission area of Tallaght, Terenure & Templeogue – three Dublin suburbs.
+Treble TR Radio was founded in 1981 by Jim Smith, an ex-Showband player, and broadcast to Dublin on both FM and medium wave.
+The strange name came from its main transmission area of Tallaght, Terenure, Templeogue and Rathfarnham – four Dublin suburbs.

-At launch the station was based in the Greenacres Country Club in Rathfarnham, which was bought by Chris Cary and later became Nova Park, hosting Radio Nova – ‘The Big Station’.
-Treble TR relocated to The Apollo Cinema in Walkinstown.
+The station was based in the Greenacres Country Club in Rathfarnham, which was later bought by Chris Cary eventually becoming Nova Park, hosting Radio Nova – ‘The Big Station’.
+Treble TR relocated to the old projector room in The Apollo Cinema in Walkinstown.

 In January 1983 they also started broadcasting in stereo on 96MHz FM.